WRAPUP 1-Austria imposes full lockdown, Germany may follow, as COVID grips Europe | Health

 Asked if Germany could rule out an Austrian-style full lockdown, Spahn said: "We are now in a situation - even if this produces a news alert - where we can't rule anything out.
 "We are in a national emergency," he told a news conference.

-European stocks retreated from record highs, while government bond yields, oil prices, and the euro tumbled as the specter of a fresh COVID-linked lockdown in Germany and other parts of Europe cast a fresh shadow over the global economy.
-As cases rise again across Europe, several governments have started to reimpose limits on activity, ranging from Austria's full lockdown to a partial lockdown in the Netherlands, to restrictions on the unvaccinated parts of Germany, the Czech Republic, and Slovakia.
+European stocks retreated from record highs, while government bond yields, oil prices and the euro tumbled as the spectre of a fresh COVID-linked lockdown in Germany and other parts of Europe cast a fresh shadow over the global economy.
+As cases rise again across Europe, a number of governments have started to reimpose limits on activity, ranging from Austria's full lockdown, to a partial lockdown in the Netherlands, to restrictions on the unvaccinated in parts of Germany, the Czech Republic and Slovakia.

 A full lockdown in Germany would be more serious, however.
 "A total lockdown for Germany would be extremely bad news for the economic recovery," said Ludovic Colin, a senior portfolio manager at Swiss asset manager Vontobel.